w3c/wai-eval-tools-overview/index.md

 github:
   repository: w3c/wai-eval-tools-overview
 footer: >
-  <p>Note about description: The video on this page does not include synchronized audio description because the visuals only illustrate the audio and do not provide additional information.
+  <p>Note about video description: The video on this page does not include synchronized audio description because the visuals only illustrate the audio and do not provide additional information.
 In this case, audio description would be more distracting than useful to most people, including people who cannot see the visuals.
-Description of visual information is integrated in the Text Transcripts with Description of Visuals (“descriptive transcripts”).</p>
+Description of visual information is integrated in the Text Transcript with Description of Visuals (“descriptive transcript”).</p>
-   <p><strong>Date:</strong> Updated 10 March 2020.</p>
+   <p><strong>Date:</strong> Updated 28 April 2020.</p>
    <p><strong>Editor:</strong> <a href="https://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>.</p>
-   <p>Videos developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>) with support from the <a href="https://www.w3.org/WAI/about/projects/wai-guide/">WAI-Guide</a> project funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245). <a href="@@">Acknowledgments</a>.</p>
+   <p>Video developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>) with support from the <a href="https://www.w3.org/WAI/about/projects/wai-guide/">WAI-Guide</a> project funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245). <a href="./acknowledgements/">Acknowledgements</a>.</p>
 ---

 <p>Web accessibility evaluation tools are software programs or online services that help determine if web content meets accessibility standards.</p>